How to Perform a Thorough Bed Bug Inspection

 When welcoming family and friends into your home who have been staying in hotels or on a cruise ship, be aware that bed bugs may have hitched a ride with them.
 After your guests leave, carefully inspect guest rooms for any signs of bed bugs.
 Wash all bed linens as soon as possible.

-If you suspect you may have bed bugs in your home, contact Massey Services for a free inspection today.
+If you suspect you may have bed bugs in your home, CLICK HERE for a free, no obligation inspection.